geneontology/geneontology.github.io/docs/_docs/download-ontology.md

 ### Archives and previous versions

-An archive of the ontology files (in both current and legacy formats) from the first of each month is [available on the GO website](ftp://ftp.geneontology.org/go/ontology-archive/).
+An archive of the ontology files (in both current and legacy formats) from the first of each month is available on the GO website at ftp://ftp.geneontology.org/go/ontology-archive/.